SylvainCatillon/MacGyverMaze/README.md

   - You can change the messages of the game by changing several text variables

 - map_config:
-  - symbol_dict: A dictionnaire with the symbols of the map.
+  - symbol_dict: A dictionary with the symbols of the map.
 Change it if you change the map file

 - game_config:
   - item_names_list: Change it if you changes the items of the map. *The image's file name must be the same as the item*